argoproj/argoproj/community/membership.md

 Inactive members are defined as members of one of the Argoproj Organizations with no significant contributions within the last 12 months.
-Contributions are measured using the CNCF [DevStats project], GitHub activity history, and other media by which a history of contributions can be reliably determined.
+Contributions are measured using the Linux Foundation's [LFX Insights](https://insights.linuxfoundation.org/project/argo/contributors), GitHub activity history, and other media by which a history of contributions can be reliably determined.

 If an actively contributing member is accidentally removed this way, they may open an